 It allows me to use my favorite wallet that I got for Christmas a few years ago, and I know the possibilities are endless.

-My Top 5 Best Cash Wallets
+Top 21 Best Cash Wallets for Budgeting

 What I like most about these wallets are the slots they have in them and the plastic tabs to label your categories.